mikependon/RepoDB.NET/pages/enumerations/postgresql/bulkimportidentitybehavior.md

 ---

-An enumeration that is being used to define the behavior of the identity property/column when an entity is being bulk-imported towards the underlying target table.
-This enumeration is only used for [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql.BulkOperations) RDBMS.
+This enum is used to define the behavior of the identity property/column when an entity is being bulk-imported towards the target table.
+It is only used for [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql.BulkOperations) RDBMS.

 ### Enum Values